kkherrazi/jupiter-elasticsearch-docker/README.md

 ````
 ## Jupyter Notebook
-Once the services have been launched, go to the browser with your virtual machine's IP address and port 4444, and you should see the jupyter interface.
+Once the services have been launched, go to the browser with your virtual machine's IP address and port 4444, and you should see the [Jupyter](https://docs.jupyter.org/en/latest/index.html) interface.

-In a new notebook, run the following **Python** code:
+In a new notebook, run the following Python code:

 ````bash
 import requests